donMichaelL/mysite/README.md

 5.  heroku run python manage.py migrate
 Migrations are not applied by default
+You can add it in the release phase (see Procfile)

 6. Static files-Templates
 Add STATICFILES_DIRS and TEMPLATES-->DIRS in your settings file heroku runs collectstatic everytime so nothing to add

+Creating Different settings (base, dev, production)

+1. Create a config folder inside main project folder

+2. include __init__.py file

+3. create a base.py file and change all paths basically, is one step up p.x. for Database os.path.join(os.path.dirname(BASE_DIR), 'db.sqlite3')

+4. heroku
+a. commit & push changes
+b. (dashboard) add config vars DJANGO_SETTINGS_MODULE=mysite.config.production django_heroku.settings(locals())
+This will automatically configure DATABASE_URL, ALLOWED_HOSTS, WhiteNoise (for static assets), Logging, and Heroku CI for your application.

+5. locally
+a.  export DJANGO_SETTINGS_MODULE=mysite.config.dev
+(in wsgi the function setdefault, sets the value only if is empty)

 # Tips